Sachin7397/mern-auth/README.md

 Project is live on https://mern-auth-2ha3.onrender.com/ 1)Create account with any of method with signup form or with google 2)Login account with email and password
+3)Update account details
+4)Delete account
+5)Sign out
+6)Redirection to Home,About and Profile pages